 Approval of funding is subject to the applicant entering into a Financial Assistance Agreement (FAA) with the Department.

-Applicants must read the FAA template prior to submitting an application.
-This template includes the non-negotiable terms and conditions that successful Applicants will be required to agree to when entering into an FAA with the Department.
+The FAA template includes the non-negotiable terms and conditions that successful Applicants will be required to agree to when entering into an FAA with the Department.

 Payment of Grant